ebarimjesus/stellarterm/src/components/CommonCss/solar-stellarterm/README.md

-solar-Zingy Trader
+solar-Life Trader
 --------------

-Solar-Zingy Trader is a fork of solar-stellarorg which is a theme layer for the solar css framework.
+Solar-Life Trader is a fork of solar-stellarorg which is a theme layer for the solar css framework.

 It themes solar to Stellar Development Foundation's branding by adding a [theme layer](https://github.com/stellar/solar/blob/master/docs/architecture.md#modules-and-themes) on solar.